PseudoBob-Delightus/fanfic/stories/exploding-story/ideas.md

   - Maybe Twilight says the funeral isn't important because everyone is going to die soon
   - They kick her out, obviously

-## Chapter 15
+## Chapter 13
 - Discord?
 - Don't want to rely too heavily on him.

+## Chapter 12
+- Twilight goes to Celestia and Luna, who don't know what's going on either and are even more panicked than she is.
+Canterlot may be on fire.

-## Chapter 14
+## Chapter 11
 - Sea Swirl, just the pony to help us solve this problem!
 - No, we didn't just pick you because you were the closest pony at this exact moment!
 - She's in the story tags so she must be important

-## Chapter 13
-- Sunset Shimmer comes back to Equestria and asks if anyone else noticed the story is going to end in half a day
-- "Yeah, we noticed!"

-## Chapter 12hr
-- Twilight has assembled the elements of harmony and they all try to stop the story from exploding.
-It doesn't work.
-Panic!

-## Chapter 11
-- Twilight goes to Celestia and Luna, who don't know what's going on either and are even more panicked than she is.
-Canterlot may be on fire.

 ## Chapter 10
 - Twilight gives in to despair.
 Her friends console her.